Most resumes are already outdated by the time they become polished enough to send.

 By 2026, everyone can say they use AI.
 That sentence means almost nothing.

-What matters is whether your judgment improved, whether your workflows got sharper, whether you built anything real, and whether you can show the path from confusion to competence.
+What matters is whether your judgment improved.
+Whether your workflows got sharper.
+Whether you built anything real and can show the path from confusion to competence.

 Not a LinkedIn content strategy.
 Not a hype document.

-Just a running record of what you learned, what you built with it, where the proof lives, and what changed in your thinking.
-That record can live in a markdown file, a private repo, a public repo, or a skills log sitting beside your projects.
+A running record of what you learned, what you built with it, where the proof lives, and what changed in your thinking.
+That record can live in a markdown file, a private repo, a public repo, a skills log sitting beside your projects.
 The specific container matters less than the habit.

 Because memory lies.

 The breakthrough you had during a refactor feels unforgettable at 2:14 AM and somehow becomes a vague blur three weeks later.
-The exact prompt pattern, the exact architectural decision, the exact before-and-after result all start dissolving.
+The exact prompt pattern, the exact architectural decision, the exact before-and-after result — all of it starts dissolving.

 VS Code For Building, Codex For Continuity

 VS Code is still the right place to shape the work itself.
-It is where drafts, repos, commits, architecture, notes, and real files live.
+Drafts, repos, commits, architecture, notes, real files.

 VS Code keeps you close to the files.
 Codex keeps you close to the evolving intent.
 One is the bench.
 One is the sharp collaborator standing beside it.